 Wiki: “On 19 February 1946 Turing presented a detailed paper to the National Physical Laboratory (NPL) Executive Committee, giving the first reasonably complete design of a stored-program computer.
 However, because of the strict and long-lasting secrecy around the Bletchley Park work, he was prohibited (because of the Official Secrets Act) from explaining that he knew that his ideas could be implemented in an electronic device.
 The better-known EDVAC design presented in the First Draft Report on the EDVAC (dated June 30, 1945), by John von Neumann, who knew of Turing’s theoretical work, received much publicity, despite its incomplete nature and questionable lack of attribution of the sources of some of the ideas.” http://en.wikipedia.org/wiki/Automatic_Computing_Engine

-The lack of attribution and sources of ideas was presumably Tommy Flowers sole ownership for the design and construction of Colossus?
+The lack of attribution and sources of ideas was presumably Tommy Flowers sole ownership of the design and construction of Colossus?
 But Tommy had been silenced by the Official Secrets Act and had no recourse.

 Wiki, of course has to back not only the official party line, but also the sceptical view and stands on it’s head to protect the reputation of the Turing construct.
 What the above tells us is that Turing did not completely understand how Colossus worked and did not have a complete working diagram of its electronics.
 It also tells us that Turing was involved with von Neumann and EDVAC.